South Pass (Wyoming)

 South Pass (elevation 7412 ft and 7550 ft) is a route across the Continental Divide, in the Rocky Mountains in southwestern Wyoming.
-It lies in a broad high region, 35 mi wide, between the nearly 14000 ft Wind River Range to the north and the over 8500 ft Oregon Buttes and arid, saline near-impassible Great Divide Basin to the south.
+It lies in a broad high region, 35 mi wide, between the nearly 14000 ft Wind River Range to the north and the over 8500 ft Oregon Buttes and arid, saline near-impassable Great Divide Basin to the south.
 The Pass lies in southwestern Fremont County, approximately 35 mi SSW of Lander.

 Though it approaches a mile and a half high, South Pass is the lowest point on the Continental Divide between the Central and Southern Rocky Mountains.
 The passes furnish a natural crossing point of the Rockies.
 The historic pass became the route for emigrants on the Oregon, California, and Mormon trails to the West during the 19th century.
 It was designated as a U.S. National Historic Landmark on January 20, 1961.

 History

 Though well known to Native Americans, South Pass was first traversed in 1812 by European American explorers who were seeking a safer way to return from the West Coast than they had taken to it.
-As a natural crossing point of the Rockies its pioneering was a significant but surprisingly difficult achievement in the westward expansion of the United States.
+As a natural crossing point of the Rockies its pioneering was a significant achievement in the westward expansion of the United States.
 Because the Lewis and Clark Expedition of 1803-1806 was searching for a water route across the Continental Divide it did not learn of South Pass from local peoples.
 Instead, the expedition followed a northerly route up the Missouri River, crossing the Rockies over difficult passes in the Bitterroot Range between present-day Montana and Idaho.

-The first recorded crossing was made on 22 Oct.
-1812 by Robert Stuart, and six companions from the Pacific Fur Company of John Jacob Astor.
-They were trying to avoid Crow warriors further north, on their return to St. Louis, Missouri from Astoria, Oregon.
+The first recorded crossing was made on October 22, 1812 by Robert Stuart, and six companions from the Pacific Fur Company of John Jacob Astor.
+They were trying to avoid Crow warriors farther north, on their return to St. Louis, Missouri from Astoria, Oregon.
 A Shoshone had told Stuart of "...a shorter trace to the South than that by which Mr. Hunt had traversed the R. Mountains..."
 In 1856 Ramsay Crooks, one of the party, wrote a letter describing their journey:

 Stuart's "Travel Memorandum" was left with President James Madison, but the War of 1812 preempted western exploration.
 A translation of his journal was published in an 1821 French journal, but South Pass would have to be rediscovered by later explorers from information provided by Crow Indians.

 In 1823 William Henry Ashley's Rocky Mountain Fur Company led to the rediscovery of the pass.
 Jedediah Smith's party, part of Ashley's Hundred, made the first crossing traveling east to west in Feb.
 1824.
 Ashley subsequently established the first Rocky Mountain Rendezvous in 1825.
 Ashley sold out to Smith, William Sublette, and David Jackson in 1826, becoming their supplier.

 In 1832 Captain Benjamin Bonneville, aided by Michel Cerre and Joseph R. Walker, blazed a wagon road across the pass.
 Their caravan of 20 wagons, in place of the usual pack-train, supplied the fur trappers from Fort Bonneville, which they established near the Green River.